Planning Your Project Schedule

 Once the Planning Department approves the project, the Building Department needs a chance to review everything.
 They usually distribute your plan sets to Public Works, the Fire Department, and the County Assessor.
 Depending on the project and the jurisdiction, your building approval can be as quick as over-the-counter (instant approval) or as lengthy as 4-6 weeks for the first round of comments, or even a few months in the post-Covid environment in some jurisdictions.
 Almost always there are comments, although Klopf Architecture has gotten several addition / remodel projects through recently with no architectural comments.
 Each member of the team (usually the structural engineer and the architect) will respond to their comments quickly and re-submit to the Building Department for what is hopefully the final review.
 This could add another 2 weeks to your schedule.

 Entering into a Construction Contract

 Once the drawings are at the appropriate level of completeness for your project, contractors will need roughly 4 weeks to create fixed-price bids, or maybe a bit longer for a complex new house project.
 This is true whether you’re competitively bidding the project or just asking one contractor to bid.
 You’ll probably spend another couple of weeks agreeing on a contract and signing it.
 This can be done along-side of project design and documentation if you enter into a negotiated situation with a contractor instead of bidding the project competitively once drawings and specifications are complete.
 We usually allow for roughly 2 months from the date we send out the pricing documents to bid and the start of construction.

 Construction time varies significantly depending on the project.
-A kitchen replacement could be done in 3-6 weeks, and an addition / remodel of a Mid-Century Modern home could take 3-6 months (or longer if the project is extensive).
+A bathroom replacement could be done in two months or less, but an addition / remodel of a Mid-Century Modern home could take 8-9 months (or longer if the project is extensive).
 The Manzanita House took about 9 months to build; the Cupertino Net-Zero Energy Modern House took about 17 months.
 New homes these days will be on the longer end of that spectrum.